And That's Why I can't Go to the Library

 "If you could take any person out of history - and it can't be someone easy, like Hitler - who would it be?"
 He looked at me placidly, waiting for an answer.

 "Just a second," I said, looking at my hands still full of things brought in from the car.
 "I have to think.
 Any other clues?"
-His face remained static so I went to the kitchen to put things down.
+His face remained static so I went to the kitchen and put things down.
 I heard him respond from around the corner.

 "For me, it would be the guy who invented bottle caps."
 So it was the History Channel.
 As I came back into his view, he continued.
 "Because basically he invented garbage.
 The whole concept of disposable."